sandialabs/sibl/geo/doc/dual/lesson_02.md

-# Lesson 02: Run Lesson 01 from python script
+# Lesson 02: Run Lesson 01 from Python script

 It is often easier to interact with *SIBL Mesh Engine* through the use of a Python script, instead of using Python interactively.